fermano/spring-batch-remote-chunking/README.md

 ### ChunkRequests are load-balanced between master and slaves in Round-Robin manner, yeah! ###

 This is certainly something you'd expect from your spring job scaling, right?
-Let's see how does it work, take a closer look at following two configuration fragments:
+Let's see how does it work, take a closer look at following configuration fragment:

 ```
   <int:service-activator